sicz/docker-logstash/README.md

 ## Contents

-This container only contains essential components:
+This images only contains essential components:
 * [sicz/openjdk:8-jre-centos](https://github.com/sicz/docker-openjdk)
   as a base image.
 * [Logstash](https://www.elastic.co/products/logstash) is an advanced